hariprashanth97/LibraryManagementSystem/README.md

 - Java 17+
 - Spring Boot
 - Spring Data JPA with Hibernate
-- H2 in-memory database (default; can be replaced)
+- H2 in-memory database (default; can be replaced with MySQL)
 - Lombok for boilerplate code reduction
 - Jakarta Validation API
 - JUnit 5 and Mockito for testing